 So what is baby-led weaning?

-Well, it’s basically where baby gets to do the feeding!
+Well, it’s basically where baby gets to do the feeding – your baby’s first taste of independence.

-If you’re new to baby-led weaning (what’s BLW??) or you want to refresh your knowledge as a veteran mama, we’re here for you.
+If you’re new to baby-led weaning (what’s BLW??) or you want to refresh your knowledge as a veteran mama, we’ve called in the expertise of Registered Toddler Dietitian and Nutritionist (RDN) Kacie Barnes to get you up to speed.

 In this article: 📝